“Try not to become a man of success, but rather to become a man of value.” Albert Einstein, physicist.

-- He worked his way into becoming an actor for Warner Brothers where he became a spokesman against communism and defend friends who were accused of being communists.
+- He worked his way into becoming an actor for Warner Brothers where he became a spokesman against communism and defended friends who were accused of being communists.

 - He studied economics in college and his first job was as a radio sports announcer.

 - He lost the 1976 republican nomination to represent his party in the upcoming presidential election to Gerald Ford.